katnykiel/katnykiel.github.io/content/docs/strachan-lab/atomate2-setup.md

 ### Conda

 Unfortunately, the atomate2 library is a mess of dependencies, and installation can be a bit tricky.
 Follow the atomate2 guide as far as you can, but expect additional issues to arise with dependencies.
 You will likely need to modify some of the codebase; so again, ask Kat as needed :)

+There is a conda env available at `/depot/prism/data/knykiel/autoplex` with atomate2 and its utilities installed, as of January 2025

 ### Config files